mk12/sicp/notes/lecture.md

 - We already know how to express the arithmetic operators for fractions in math.
 - Adding, subtracting, multiplying, or dividing two fractions produces another fraction.
-- The computations are easy---but how to we represent a fraction?
+- The computations are easy -- but how to we represent a fraction?
 - We need to apply the strategy of wishful thinking: let's imagine that we have procedures `make-rat`, `numer`, and `denom`.
 - We can implement a procedure for adding rationals like so: